awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 ## The Amazon RDS maintenance window<a name="Concepts.DBMaintenance"></a>

 Every DB cluster has a weekly maintenance window during which any system changes are applied\.
-You can think of the maintenance window as an opportunity to control when modifications and software patching occur, in the event either are requested or required\.
-If a maintenance event is scheduled for a given week, it is initiated during the 30\-minute maintenance window you identify\.
+Think of the maintenance window as an opportunity to control when modifications and software patching occur\.
+If a maintenance event is scheduled for a given week, it's initiated during the 30\-minute maintenance window you identify\.
 Most maintenance events also complete during the 30\-minute maintenance window, although larger maintenance events may take more than 30 minutes to complete\.

 The 30\-minute maintenance window is selected at random from an 8\-hour block of time per region\.
-If you don't specify a preferred maintenance window when you create the DB cluster, then Amazon RDS assigns a 30\-minute maintenance window on a randomly selected day of the week\.
+If you don't specify a maintenance window when you create the DB cluster, RDS assigns a 30\-minute maintenance window on a randomly selected day of the week\.

-RDS will consume some of the resources on your DB cluster while maintenance is being applied\.
+RDS consumes some of the resources on your DB cluster while maintenance is being applied\.
 You might observe a minimal effect on performance\.
 For a DB instance, on rare occasions, a Multi\-AZ failover might be required for a maintenance update to complete\.

 Following, you can find the time blocks for each region from which default maintenance windows are assigned\.